sabdika/Activities-and-Intents/README.md

-## Create and launch the second Activity
+## Send data from the main Activity to the second Activity
 !['Completed Task 3'](Screenshots/Task3_Completed.gif)